Updated February 1, 2023

 Restaurant Reservations

-Paris does not have a central restaurant reservation system like Resy or OpenTable (that I know of), but most restaurants have online reservations available on their website.
+Paris does not have a great central restaurant reservation system like Resy or OpenTable.
+The Fork app works for some restaurants and Google also has reservation capability, but I was too nervous that Google reservations wouldn’t be accepted.
+Most restaurants have online reservations available on their website.
 Make reservations in advance for every restaurant, except at most cafés.
 And be sure to cancel if you can’t make it.
 We don’t need any more reasons for Parisiennes to think we’re rude and don’t follow their rules!

 HOTELS

 In Paris, I love small boutique hotels where you get to know the staff a bit.
-But make them cool with soft sheets and an honor bar!
-That said, a splurge is sometimes in order!
+But make them cool with good design, soft sheets and at least an honor bar!
+That said, a splurge is sometimes in order.

 Hotel Therese